Aging changes in the kidneys and bladder

 - The bladder muscles weaken.

-- Blockage of the urethra: In women this can be due to weakened muscles that cause the bladder or vagina to fall out of position (prolapse).
-In men the urethra can become blocked by an enlarged prostate gland.
+- The urethra can become blocked.
+In women, this can be due to weakened muscles that cause the bladder or vagina to fall out of position (prolapse).
+In men, the urethra can become blocked by an enlarged prostate gland .

 - Chronic kidney disease